 2020 - 2021 John Sexton Essay Contest

-The John Sexton Mentorship Program and Rise for Rohingya Campaign invite high school students across New York, New Jersey, and Connecticut to participate in the 2020 - 2021 John Sexton Essay Contest.
+The John Sexton Scholars Program and Rise for Rohingya Campaign invite high school students across New York, New Jersey, and Connecticut to participate in the 2020 - 2021 John Sexton Essay Contest.
 The competition challenges students to write an original and creative essay for the following prompt:

 Identify and elaborate on one or more lessons that we have learned from historical genocides or mass persecutions.
 Can these lessons be applied to the Rohingya Refugee Crisis?